WordPress - Troubleshooting - I clicked on a link and I am redirected to my original language

 3. Absolute and relative URL

-Make sure that the URL of the link is the absolute URL (for example https://www.mywebsite.com/product/) and not the relative URL (/product/).
+Ensure that the link URL is the absolute URL (for example, https://www.mywebsite.com/product/) and not the relative URL (/product/).

 Still need help?
 Contact Us Contact Us